alexcros/nodepop/README.md

 limit: {int} limit to records
 sort: {string} field name to sort by
 tag: {string} tag name to filter
-sale: {bool} filter by venta or not, example sale=true
+sale: {bool} filter by sale or not, example sale=true
 price: {range} filter by price range, examples 10-50, -50, 10-, 50
 name: {string} filter names beginning with the string
 fields:{string} filter by field, examples ?fields=price- _id, or ?fields=price%20name